evan-razzaque/open-pulsefire-haste/protocol/README.md

 ## DPI

-The DPI settings are saved as follows:
+The DPI settings are saved as follows (in Ngenuity):

 ```
 1. Enabled profile bitmask